Walking with Dinosaurs − The Arena Spectacular: Production

 Walking with Dinosaurs − The Arena Spectacular was created by Australian live entertainment company Global Creatures, with puppet design by The Creature Technology Company.
+Artistic director William May is credited as the live show's creator.
 The production cost $20 million to stage and used puppetry, suits, and animatronics to create 16 Mesozoic era creatures representing 10 species.
 Each large dinosaur weighs several tons, and is operated by two "voodoo puppeteers" and a driver beneath the dinosaur who also monitors the hydraulics and batteries.
 The smaller dinosaurs (marked by an *) are suits operated by the person in it, each weighing from 20–30 kg (44-66 lbs).
 There are six puppeteers for these suits, which only have side views.
 The nine prehistoric creatures featured are: